Draya Michele Lies On Her Side In A Brown Lingerie Set

-Draya Michele has been keeping her Instagram fans updated with a steady stream of eye-catching photos, and in her newest share from today the former Basketball Wives star showcased her figure in a shiny brown bra and matching bottoms.
+Draya Michele has been keeping her Instagram fans updated with a steady stream of eye-catching photos, and in her newest share, the former Basketball Wives star showcased her figure in a shiny brown bra and matching bottoms.

 She was photographed in a professional studio in front of a blank backdrop.
-She lied on her right side and propped herself up by placing her arm on a wooden box.
+She was lying on her right side and propped herself up by placing her arm on a wooden box.
 Draya put her hand behind her head and draped her other hand on her left hip.
-In addition, she bent her knees and arched her side to emphasize her hourglass figure.
+She bent her knees and arched her side to emphasize her hourglass figure.

 She gazed directly at the camera with her lips slightly parted and exuded sultry vibes.

-Her lingerie set was from Savage x Fenty, and her bra allowed her to flaunt her cleavage and her bottoms had a low-waisted fit with a small embellishment on her left hip.
+Her lingerie set was from Savage x Fenty, and her bra allowed her to flaunt her cleavage.
+Her bottoms had a low-waisted fit with a small embellishment on her left hip.

 Draya wore her hair down in an off-center part with soft curls.
 Her hair was brushed behind her shoulders, and some of it appeared to be blowing in the wind.
-She accessorized her look with a variety of jewelry, and it included small hoop earrings, two necklaces, and a couple of bracelets on her left wrist.
-This included a charm necklace that featured her name in sparkling gems, and a longer gold necklace with a charm that fell by her cleavage.
+She accessorized her look with a variety of jewelry, including small hoop earrings, a couple of bracelets on her left wrist and two necklaces.
+These included a charm that featured her name in sparkling gems, and a longer gold necklace with a charm that fell into her cleavage.

 She was well-lit for the snap, and her skin glowed.

-The share was posted seven hours ago and has reached over 94,700 likes so far.
+The new pic was posted seven hours ago, and it has earned over 94,700 likes so far.
 Her followers took to the comments section to rave about her good looks.

 “This color on you,” raved a supporter.